nehagopinath/DLT4PI_Landmanagement/README.md

 **5. How to use the Frontend**

-Refer the Video for a short demo on how to use the front end :
+Refer the Video for a short demo on how to use the front end.
+Navigate to the directory : /dlt4pi_landmanagement/01 Documentation

 **6. System Architecture**